MichaelPaulukonis/tagspewer/README.md

  - TODO: preserve whitespace (line-breaks are kept, but leading whitespace is discarded)
   - Do I really care about this?
  - TODO: take in text as parameters -- to produce template; not sure how we'd take in a lexicon on the command-line, though; but we could take in text and the name of a lexicon? or use a default (as still seen in `spewer`?)
+ - TODO: single point of entry for various modules
+ - TODO: assume template ends with .tmpl assume pos-bag ends with .json
+  - error, of course, if not found

 # contraction expansion, possesives, and (un)known entities